Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Experiments

-\paragraph*{Mechanical Turk annotations} Using the list of images generated earlier we sample $0.5\%$ of the total number of triplets of images randomly and uniformly.
-In this setting, we sample approximate $Kn\log(n)$ triplets, with $K = 31.5$ for task A, and $K = 15$ for task B. To compute the embedding we use STE with parameter $\sigma = 1/\sqrt{2}$.
+Using the list of images generated earlier we sample $0.5\%$ of the total number of triplets of images randomly and uniformly.
+In this setting, we sample approximately $Kn\log(n)$ triplets, with $K = 31.5$ for task A, and $K = 15$ for task B. To compute the embedding we use STE with parameter $\sigma = 1/\sqrt{2}$.

-To obtain the list of annotated triplets, we show the annotators options A and B against a reference, and instructions as in Figure~\ref{fig:MTurk_question_design}.
-We do not provide further instructions for the case where $d(\bm{z}_{Reference}, \bm{z}_A) = d(\bm{z}_{Reference}, \bm{z}_B)$\footnote{This introduces noise into our annotations by forcing the annotators to make a decision.}.
-For this task, we pay the annotators \$0.02 per answered query.
+To obtain the list of annotated triplets, we show the annotators options A and B against a reference, and instructions as in \autoref{fig:MTurk_question_design}.
+We do not provide further instructions for the case where $\bm{D}^*_{Reference, A} \approx \bm{D}^*_{Reference, B}$.
+For this task, we paid the annotators \$0.02 per answered query.